Cat Stevens: Peak of success

-Mona Bone Jakon was the precursor of Stevens' international breakthrough album, Tea for the Tillerman, which became a Top 10 Billboard hit.
+Mona Bone Jakon was the precursor of Stevens's international breakthrough album, Tea for the Tillerman, which became a Top 10 Billboard hit.
 Within six months of its release, it had sold over 500,000 copies, attaining gold record status in the United Kingdom and the United States.
-The combination of Stevens' new folk rock style and accessible lyrics, which spoke of everyday situations and problems, mixed with the beginning of spiritual questions about life, remained in his music from then on.
+The combination of Stevens's new folk rock style and accessible lyrics, which spoke of everyday situations and problems, mixed with the beginning of spiritual questions about life, remained in his music from then on.
 The album features the Top 20 single "Wild World"; a parting song after D'Arbanville moved on.
 "Wild World" has been credited as the song that gave Tea for the Tillerman 'enough kick' to get it played on FM radio.
 The head of Island Records, Chris Blackwell, was quoted as calling it "the best album we've ever released".
 Other album tracks include "Hard-Headed Woman", and "Father and Son" – sung by Stevens in baritone and tenor, portraying the struggle between fathers and sons who contrast their personal choices in life.
 In 2001, this album was certified by the RIAA as a Multi-Platinum record, having sold three million copies in the United States at that time.
 It is ranked at No. 206 in the 2003 list of "Rolling Stone's 500 Greatest Albums of All Time".

 After his relationship with D'Arbanville ended, Stevens noted the effect it had on his writing, saying, "Everything I wrote while I was away was in a transitional period and reflects that.
 Like Patti.
 A year ago we split; I had been with her for two years.
 What I write about Patti and my family... when I sing the songs now, I learn strange things.
 I learn the meanings of my songs late ..."

 Stevens performing in Waikiki Shell, Oahu, Hawaii, 1974.
 The stage decor reflects his song "Boy with a Moon & Star on His Head" from Catch Bull at Four.